 The key idea is that students learn to operate by setting goals and making plans to achieve them.
 Using various questionnaires and charts, students begin by reflecting upon where they are in terms of their study skills.
 They consider their learning styles.
 They set goals (and prioritize them) with measurable objectives and action plans.
 This includes both long-term and immediate goals.
 As part of the process, students work on skills such as organization and time management, motivation and goal setting, effective study habits, taking notes, and test taking.

-The independent study course is contained in a single worktext titled Victus Study Skills System Student DIY Workbook.
-Unless home educated students participate in a teacher-led class, this is the version they should use.
+The independent study version is contained in a single worktext titled Victus Study Skills System Student DIY Workbook.
 This book adapts the lesson presentation material that would have been taught by the teacher in the teacher-led version, so that students get the complete course through independent study.
+You still might also want to use the Training Video as a virtual teacher.
+I would probably use the video with middle school students working independently, but I don’t think it’s essential for high schoolers.

 By the end of this course students should understand that they have the ability to greatly influence the direction of their own lives by setting and achieving meaningful goals, and they also should have developed some practical study skills for academic success.